zship/deferreds.js/doc/mixin/Deferred.md

 invoke all `onFulfilled` callbacks, while changing state to "rejected" will invoke all `onRejected` callbacks.
-After a state change to "fulfilled", all `onFulfilled` callbacks added will be invoked immediately as they're added and with the same arguments first passed to {Deferred#resolve}.
+After a state change to "fulfilled", all `onFulfilled` callbacks added will be invoked immediately as they're added and with the same arguments first passed to {Deferred#fulfill}.
 Other types of callbacks will be ignored.
 Similarly, after a state changed to "rejected", all `onRejected` callbacks added will be invoked immediately as they're added and other types of callbacks will be ignored.